Harmonic mappings between singular metric spaces: Existence and uniqueness of solutions to the Dirichlet problem of Korevaar and Schoen

 2).
-By~\cite[Proposition 4.5 and Theorem 6.4]{s98}, $(X,d,\mu)$ is locally doubling and supports a local $(2,2)$-Poincar\'e inequality, and hence it satisfies (B1).
-Property (B2) follows from the proofs of Theorem 3.1 and Theorem 4.1 in~\cite{ks03} by using the sub-partition lemma~\cite[Lemma 5.2]{s98}.
+By~\cite[Proposition 4.5 and Theorem 6.4]{s98}, $(X,d,\mu)$ is locally doubling and supports a local $(2,2)$-Poincar\'e inequality, and hence it satisfies (B1) and (B2).
 The lower semicontinuity, property (B3), is a consequence of~\cite[Proof of Theorem 3.2]{ks03}.
+The additionally required property follows from the proofs of Theorem 3.1 and Theorem 4.1 in~\cite{ks03} by using the sub-partition lemma~\cite[Lemma 5.2]{s98}.

 3).
-Poperty (B1) is immediate as being a PI-space.
-Property (B2) is a direct consequence of~\cite[Theorem 1]{g98}.
-Property (B3) follows from~\cite[Theorem 2]{g98}.
+Property (B1) and (B2) are immediate as being a PI-space and Property (B3) follows from~\cite[Theorem 2]{g98}.
+The additionally required property is a direct consequence of~\cite[Theorem 1]{g98}.